Preface > MC Basics > Sales Forecast Example > Generate Random Numbers and Run MC

 =A2*C2*D2-(E2+A2*B2)

-Step 4: Run the Simulation
+Step 4: Running the Simulation

-Rerun the Simulation: F9
+Re-run the Simulation: F9

 This may seem like a strange way to implement Monte Carlo simulation, but think about what is going on behind the scenes every time the Worksheet recalculates: (1) 5000 sets of random inputs are generated (2) The model is evaluated for all 5000 sets.
 Excel is handling all of the iteration.